ERP Integration Guide: Integrating Your eCommerce Website & ERP Data

 The above is merely an example to get you thinking about your business data and processes.
 Apply these to your scenarios and develop a chart like the above for your agency or work with them to put it together based on their expertise.

 Certain data points will require not only the transfer of data but logic and business rules behind how the data is processed.
 For example, what happens if someone places an order on your website and they already have an account in your ERP?
 Do you want the website to handle fixing this problem or does your ERP recognize the issue and solve it?
-Before you begin to throw data from once place to the next think through all of the potential problems and business rules that you may need to have in place.
+Before you begin to throw data from one place to the next think through all of the potential problems and business rules that you may need to have in place.
 An agency experienced with these integrations will be able to point out the typical pitfalls.

-Now that you know what data you'll be working with the next step is determining from a technology standpoint how the data will be transfered.
-ERPs can often send and accept data in multiple ways, whether that be an API, web service, XML file or flat file transfer.
-The best way to determine the technology to use is to get on a call between your website development agency and the ERP company.
+Now that you know what data you’ll be working with the next step is determining from a technology standpoint how the data will be transferred.
+ERPs can often send and accept data in multiple ways, whether that be an API, web service, XML file, or flat file transfer.
+The best way to determine the technology to use is to get on a call between your eCommerce website development agency and the ERP company.
 A lot can be determined with the right people on the phone asking the right questions!

-If you're looking to send or display real-time data direct from your ERP on demand, consider your internal internet connection and if it will be able to handle the bandwidth.
-Most ERPs send data using a push / pull method, meaning only pushing or pulling data when new data is available, but in certain situations clients do want to provide data in real-time.
-If a lot of data is being requested you'll need to work with your internal IT department to be sure your ERP can keep up or work with your web development company on work around ideas.
+If you’re looking to send or display real-time data direct from your ERP on demand, consider your internal internet connection and if it will be able to handle the bandwidth.
+Most ERPs send data using a push/pull method, meaning only pushing or pulling data when new data is available, but in certain situations, clients do want to provide data in real-time.
+If a lot of data is being requested you’ll need to work with your internal IT department to be sure your ERP can keep up or work with your web development company on workaround ideas.